Turquie Santé

 Turquie Santé ensures a smooth, fully coordinated surgical journey.
 Get your confidential medical evaluation now and take the first step toward your lung surgery in Turkey.

-• Pre-operative evaluation and testing.
+• Pre-operative testing and evaluation.

-• Surgery performed by certified thoracic surgeons.
+• Surgery by board-certified thoracic surgeons.

-• Hospitalization in specialized units.
+• Hospital care in specialized units.

 • Post-operative monitoring and early rehabilitation.